okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 ## Set up for profile enrollment (SSR) scenario

-The simple scenario of profile enrollment (self-service registration) involves new users self-registering from the **Sign up** link with the default three sign-up fields (Email, First name, and Family name).
+This profile enrollment scenario (self-service registration) involves new users self-registering from the **Sign up** link.
+The users sign up with the default three sign-up fields (Email, First name, and Family name).
 With this use case, the registration inline hook triggers and evaluates the domain in the Email field.
 If the domain is from `okta.com`, the user can register.
 If not, the user is denied registration.
 To implement this scenario:

 <StackSnippet snippet="introbullets"/>

 ### Set up your external service code response for profile enrollment

-You need to remix your own version of the Okta sample Glitch project and confirm that it's live.
+Remix your own version of the Okta sample Glitch project and confirm that it's live.

 1. Go to the [Okta Registration Inline Hook Example](https://glitch.com/edit/#!/okta-inlinehook-registrationhook-oie).
-1. Click **Remix your own**.
+1. Click **Remix your own** and click **Share**.
-1. Click **Share**.
-1. In the **Live site** field, click the copy icon.
+1. Click the copy icon in the **Live site** field.
 This is your external service URL.
 Make a note of it as you need it later.
 1. Click **Logs**.
 If you see the following message, "Your app is listening on port {XXXX}", the app is live and ready to receive Okta requests.

 In the following code, the external service responds to Okta indicating whether to accept the end user's self-registration.
 The response returns a `commands` object in the body of the HTTPS response.
 This object contains specific syntax that indicates whether the user is allowed or denied self-registration.